-The love for others and compassion of Jesus Christ helps people find peace and healing.
+The love for others and the compassion of Jesus Christ help people find peace and healing.
 And our actions should always be that of love and compassion for others each day.

 Although this may sound counterintuitive, this is the example Jesus Christ set for us to follow.
 And follow, we must obey as children of the living God.

 Acting in Anger and Not Love and Compassion

 I’m guilty of acting in anger and not giving love and compassion.

 I lashed out in rage because of personal hurts caused by others.
 But someone needed the love and compassion of Jesus Christ to heal pain and suffering.